-An intensivist who works in a hospital that has a Sharap arrangement described her confrontation with the hospital’s management regarding when to release a patient from the ICU unit.
-The Sharap arrangement enables patients to choose a private doctor, usually a surgeon, who will treat them privately in a public hospital.
-This is done in for an additional private fee.
-The payment is then divided between the physician (around 80%) and the hospital (around 20%) (Achdut, Leah & Bin Nun, Gabi, 2012).
-Due to historical precedent Sharap is permitted only in two Jerusalem non-profit hospitals (7).
-Although the following doctor (B17) chose not to work privately via Sharap, she describes the difficulties of treating Sharap patients in her unit.
-Despite the fact she abstains from Sharap, there are Sharap patients from other departments who are hospitalized in the ICU and have a private surgeon via the Sharap arrangement.
-According to the intensivist this may cause a problem.
-When she thinks it is time to release the patient from the ICU, then the Sharap surgeon, or even the hospital’s administration, can apply pressure against releasing the patient, usually not for medical reasons:
+An intensivist (B17) who works in a hospital that offers a private (Sharap) arrangement described her confrontation with the hospital’s management regarding when to release a patient from the ICU unit.
+The Sharap arrangement enables patients to choose a private doctor, usually a surgeon, who will treat them privately in a public or private nonprofit hospital, for an additional, private fee.
+The payment is then divided between the physician (around 80%) and the hospital (around 20%) (Achdut & Bin Nun, Gabi, 2012).
+Due to historical precedent, Sharap is permitted only in two Jerusalem non-profit hospitals (7).
+When she thinks it is time to release the patient from the ICU, she has encountered situation in which the privately selected Sharap surgeon, or even the hospital’s administration, can apply pressure against releasing the patient, and usually not for medical reasons:

 Say I want to release patient X from intensive care.
 The Sharap surgeon says, “No, I do not agree.”
-She wants the patient another two days in the ICU because the care here is much better.
+She wants the patient [to stay] another two days in the ICU because the care here is much better.
 So the Sharap surgeon says to me, “Leave the patient another two days.
 Keep her over the weekend with you in the ICU.”
 The real reason is that the Sharap surgeon might not be there because she’s flying to Prague for two days.
 “When I get back we can talk…” says the surgeon.
 This surgeon brings in Y amount of money via Sharap to the hospital.
 The hospital gets Z percent.
 Therefore, to paraphrase the Biblical Scroll of Esther, ‘Thus shall be done to the man whom the king desireth to honor.’
-So if I want to release the surgeon’s patient, and she doesn’t want to, the Sharap surgeon phones to the hospital director.
+So if I want to release the surgeon’s patient, and she doesn’t want to, the Sharap surgeon phones the hospital director.
 Then I get a call from the director saying, “Why am I being told that you want to release patient X from ICU when her surgeon doesn’t think it advisable?”
 My medical autonomy in the ICU is undermined.
-My judgment ignored.
-B17 – ICU specialist (public sector exclusively)
+My judgment ignored. ~B17 – ICU specialist (public sector exclusively)

-One cannot really devote oneself seriously to patients while working simultaneously in different institutions.
+Physicians cannot really devote oneself seriously to patients while working simultaneously in different institutions.
 Patients in both places will be neglected.

 There’s an emotional cost when performing operations in public and in private… When there’s a complication, then you’re preoccupied and cannot completely concentrate on other matters.
 You want to be totally available for the patient with the complication.
-If I have a private patient with a complication in Assuta, and in the morning I am in the Ichilov public hospital, then I may not have a clear mind to function as calmly as I should.
+If I have a private patient with a complication in Assuta [a private for-profit hospital], and in the morning I am in the Ichilov public hospital, then I may not have a clear mind to function as calmly as I should.
 I have a colleague who is excellent, a superb physician, a first-rate surgeon, and not long ago there was a complication with a patient on whom he operated in Assuta.
 That morning he was scheduled to do a big operation in Ichilov.
 He asked for someone to come help him with the operation in Ichilov, because he was on the phone constantly with the ICU in Assuta.
-So his head was not in Ichilov at the time.
-B20 – Orthopedic surgeon (public sector exclusively)
+So his head was not in Ichilov at the time. ~B20 – Orthopedic surgeon (public sector exclusively)